 Ghee Tastes Disgusting?
 Well, this may have several reasons.
 Delicious ghee brings versatility to the kitchen.
 Hence, with time, it is not ghee that tastes disgusting, but the question is, ‘Can ghee go bad?’
 Knowing the answer to this question becomes essential as it is not entirely about production but storage.

 While the taste of ghee is quite unassuming, here’s the fact that ghee is an entirely tasteless dairy product.
-Although it has its natural flavor and essence, it is a taste enhancer.
+Although it has its pleasant flavor and essence, it is a taste enhancer.
 It is another reason why ghee is used on the top of several dishes as garnishing.
 However, one thing to note is using pure ghee to enjoy the elite ghee benefits and nutrition.

 On that note, ghee tastes best when stored appropriately.
 It happens due to the shelf stability of the dairy.
 It has a higher shelf life than butter due to the absence of milk solids.
 Hence, it would be best to place a ghee jar in a dark place (away from sunlight) without worries.